Stop popping this supplement before seeing your doctor for blood work.

 Biotin is commonly used as a reagent — a compound that helps chemical reactions take place — in medical tests, explained study co-author Dina N. Greene, PhD, associate director of chemistry at the University of Washington.
 It acts as a bridge between antibodies and whatever you’re trying to detect.

 “But we weren’t used to having so much excess biotin in the sample, which can change how the test works,” she said.

 Many multivitamins and B-complex vitamins contain biotin, but typically in smaller amounts than biotin supplements.

 In B-complex vitamins, the dosage is generally between 10 to 100 percent of the Daily Value (DV).
 This isn’t close to the megadoses seen in biotin supplements or multivitamins marketed to women, which are specially formulated supplements for hair and nails.

 SugarBearHair supplements, popularized on social media by celebrities like Kylie Jenner and Vanessa Hudgens, contain 1,667 percent of the DV, while One A Day Women’s multivitamin contains 3,333 percent of the DV.

 That excess won’t necessarily hurt you.
 Biotin is water-soluble, so you’ll just pee it out — but it’s also not necessary, said Greene.

-Biotin is found in foods like eggs, fish, meat, seeds, nuts, and vegetables like spinach, broccoli, and sweet potato, according to the National Institutes of Health.
-A diverse diet should cover your adequate intake, the level assumed to ensure nutritional adequacy.
+Biotin is found in foods like eggs, fish, meat, seeds, nuts, and vegetables like spinach, broccoli, and sweet potato, according to the

 “In people that have an enzyme deficiency that makes them unable to process biotin, then they need a lot of excess biotin.
 It’s also used in some very specific multiple sclerosis treatments, but the average person does not need to be supplementing with biotin,” said Greene.